Update on United States Crypto Regulation: 2022

-February is going to be an interesting month for U.S. crypto regulations.
-The national security memorandum, expected to be released in February 2022, will give government agencies 3 – 6 months to develop regulatory proposals.
+February 2022 is going to be an interesting month for U.S. digital asset regulation.
+The national security memorandum, expected to be released in February 2022, will give government agencies 3 to 6 months to develop regulatory proposals.
 The White House will then act as the policy coordinator, however they will not give regulatory recommendations.

 The parties involved in looking holistically at digital assets and developing a set of policies are the following: